tdv/go-care/README.md

 	...
 }
 ```
-More details you'll find among the [examples](https://github.com/tdv/go-care/tree/main/examples/greeter)
+More details you'll find among the [examples](https://github.com/tdv/go-care/tree/main/examples)

 # Examples
 The [examples](https://github.com/tdv/go-care/tree/main/examples) demonstrate go-care package's features.
-Having run server and client with different param-set you can try the ones.
+Having run server and client with different param-set you can try out all features.
 - ['Greeter'](https://github.com/tdv/go-care/tree/main/examples/greeter) is close to the canonical 'Hello World' example, demonstrating all basic features.
 - ['Redis Greeter'](https://github.com/tdv/go-care/tree/main/examples/redis_greeter) is the same, but with Redis like an external cache is.

 # Compiler and OS
-The package had developed and tested in Go 1.19 within Ubuntu 20.04.
+The package has been developed and tested in Go 1.19 within Ubuntu 20.04.
 Hopefully, many other OS and compiler versions will be appropriate quite well.